NDIS and CATA Fact Sheet

-CATA provides specialised art therapy sessions for all people dealing with adverse experiences and/or End Of Life.
+CATA provides specialised Creative Art Therapy sessions for all people dealing with adverse experiences and/or End Of Life.
 As an accredited disability service provider under the NDIS, CATA has undergone a rigorous accreditation and compliance process with the National Standards for Disability Service (NSDS).
 As a result of this, all aspects of service delivery are compliant and standardised so that CATA is providing the highest level of disability support for all participants.

 CATA COMES OUT TO YOU OR ONLINE.
 CATA provides individual or group Art Therapy sessions with qualified Art Therapists who uphold the values of a person-centred and holistic approach.
 We create a safe space to explore thoughts and feelings in visual form without judgement or interpretation.
 Creative Art Therapy is not about being a ‘great artist’, it’s about the process and the relief, relaxation and meaning it can bring.

 How can I use my NDIS funds to for Creative Art Therapy?